mautic/developer-documentation-new/docs/rest_api/emails.rst

    $id   = 1;
    $data = array(
-       'title'        => 'New email title',
+     'name'        => 'New email name',
      'isPublished' => 0
    );

-   // Create new a email of ID 1 is not found?
+   // Create a new email if ID 1 is not found?
    $createIfNotFound = true;

    $email = $emailApi->edit($id, $data, $createIfNotFound);

-Edit a new Email.
-Note that this supports ``PUT`` or ``PATCH`` depending on the desired behavior.

-* ``PUT``: creates an Email if the given ID doesn't exist and clears all the Email information, adds the information from the request.

-* ``PATCH``: fails if the Email with the given ID doesn't exist and updates the Email field values with the values from the request.

-.. _http-request-3:

 .. vale off